Greensboro teen with cerebral palsy, passion for fencing, seeks to be an Olympian

 Now the wall in Abe’s room is filled with medals, marking his accomplishments in fencing thus far.

-“His wall is covered in medals, he has won at least three tournaments against able-body fencers and usually places in the top half if not higher,” said Eric Kaplan.
+“His wall is covered in medals.
+He has won at least three tournaments against able-bodied fencers and usually places in the top half if not higher,” said Eric Kaplan.

 When Abe equips his mask and has his weapon in his hand, he is not focused on his limits but instead finds ways to get around them.